tiny-dancer/notes/runiac_origin_story.md.1.md

 Our code was so intertwined with our pipeline that we were spending more time writing groovy code (jenkins pipeline) adding new features than terraform code.
 On top of that, testing a single change would take ~30-60 minutes to wait for a pull request pipeline commit to finish its verification.
 Based on those numbers, a developer working on a work item during the would get no more than 5 chances to verify what they were working on before hitting near to 3 hours of pipeline wait time.
 3 hours of waiting each day.
 Those who work with terraform know the power of guess and check, the faster we can validate changes the better.

-Deploying the code from our local environments was not an easy task based on how heavily tied our deployment logic was to our pipeline, therefore it was not a popular option.

 I assure you stating this so consincsely is a benefit of captain hindsight.
 At the time there was a lot of effort swirling around improving the pipeline, delivering  features, learning the in's and out's of each cloud and many other things.
 It took longer than I would like to admit to determine our "advanced" process was causing engineers to spend an eerily similar amount of time between developing and waiting.

+Deploying the code from our local environments was not an easy task based on how heavily tied our deployment logic was to our pipeline, therefore it was labeled as a 'nice to have' and not a popular option.

 We were drowning in our delivery pipeline, the very thing meant to enable us to move fast and innovate.

 ## A Fresh Look

-Appreciating we were building the foundation of a fortunate 6 healthcare company's public cloud presence that will last for many years to come.
+Appreciating we were no longer deploying a typical application but uniquely developing with iac as a primary language 24x7,  building the foundation of a fortunate 6 healthcare company's public cloud presence that will last for many years to come.
 We approached our delivery needs with a fresh look.
 The resulting mission was to rewire our practices to create a development environment where:

 - No pipeline code necessary to add new features
 - Changes can be easily and reliably tested from a local environment